yoni-j/cv/README.md

-# Yoni Jacobi - Full Stack Developer
+# Yoni Jacobi – Software Developer

-## Intro
+## Summary
-Full Stack developer, especially Python and Javascript environments and also familiar with cloud services.
-A team player, quickly learns new technologies and always looks for something challenging
+Highly skilled and experienced Software Developer with expertise in both Python and JavaScript environments.
+Proficient in cloud services, particularly AWS, and experienced in software architecture, microservices, API backends, and database management.
+A committed team player with a passion for delivering high-quality software and continuously learning new technologies.
+Seeking a challenging role in a dynamic organization where I can apply my skills and make a meaningful impact.

 ## Experience
-**2021-: Matific**
+**2021-: Matific, Software Developer**
-- Roles: Full Stack Developer
-- Main actvivities: software architecture, microservices, api backends, cloud migrations, building new features, design new architectre for existing features and code refactoring
+- Responsibilities: Software architecture, microservices, API backends, cloud migrations, building new features, redesigning architecture for existing features, code refactoring
-- Techs: python, django, djnago rest framework, javascript, typescript, angular, aws, ecs, ec2, lambda, dynamodb, rds, s3, neptune, redis, redshift, elasticsearch, firebase, postgresql, linux, docker, npm, yarn,  git, jenkins

-**2018-2021: Drorsoft**
-- Roles: Full Stack Developer, Mentorship
+- Technologies: Python, Django, Django Rest Framework, JavaScript, TypeScript, Angular, AWS (ECS, EC2, Lambda, DynamoDB, RDS, S3, Neptune, Redshift),  Elasticsearch, Firebase, Redis, PostgreSQL, Linux, Docker, NPM, Yarn, Git, Jenkins, GitHub Actions, CDK
+- Accomplishments: Successfully developed several main features of the product, including an adaptive algorithm for learning levels based on graph data and refactored core architectures to improve code maintenance, performance, and user experience.

+**2018-2021: Drorsoft, Software Developer and Mentor**
-- Main actvivities: web apps, automations, api backends, cloud migrations, python mentoring
+- Responsibilities: Web apps, automations, API backends, cloud migrations, mentoring new developers in Python
-- Techs: python, javascript, django, djnago rest framework, flask, react, angular, aws, ecs, ec2, lambda, dynamodb, rds, textract, sqs, postgresql, linux, docker, material ui, bootstrap, nodejs, npm, git
+- Technologies: Python, JavaScript, Django, Django Rest Framework, Flask, React, Angular, AWS (ECS, EC2, Lambda, DynamoDB, RDS, Textract, SQS), PostgreSQL, Linux, Docker, Material UI, Bootstrap, NodeJS, NPM, Git
+- Accomplishments: One of the leading developers of the company from its first day, worked on several projects to generate revenue for the company and provided mentorship to new developers.

-**2014-2021: Dror Israel Movement**
-- Roles: Full Stack Developer, Management staff
+**2014-2021: Dror Israel Movement, Full Stack Developer and Management Staff**
-- Main activities: Information systems to supervise accounting and budget, campaigns CRM systems, services for financials reports analyze
+- Responsibilities: Information systems for accounting and budget supervision, CRM systems for campaigns, services for financial report analysis
-- Techs: python, javascript, turbogears, flask, bottle, angular, jquery, mysql, sqlalchemy, linux, bootstrap, git

-**2021: Nitzanim program**
+- Technologies: Python, JavaScript, TurboGears, Flask, Bottle, Angular, jQuery, MySQL, SQLAlchemy, Linux, Bootstrap, Git
+- Accomplishments: Built internal organizational information systems used by hundreds of users in the organization.

-- Role: Python and Javascript teacher
+**2021: Nitzanim Program, Python and JavaScript Teacher**
-- Main activities: taught 10th and 11th grade students python and javascript. it was a part of a program for students from the periphery of israel that were candidates for technology units in the IDF
+- Responsibilities: Taught 10th and 11th grade students Python and JavaScript as part of a program for students from the periphery of Israel preparing for technology units in the IDF.

-**2010-2014: 4p-tech**
-- Role: Full Stack Developer
+**2010-2014: 4p-tech, Full Stack Developer**
-- Main activities: web apps, cms, facebook apps, android and ios native apps
+- Responsibilities: Web apps, CMS, Facebook apps, Android and iOS native apps
-- Techs: python, javascript, java, objective-c, turbogears, flask, bottle, angular, jquery, mysql, sqlalchemy, linux, bootstrap, salesforce, facebook api, git
+- Technologies: Python, JavaScript, Java, Objective-C, TurboGears, Flask, Bottle, Angular, jQuery, MySQL, SQLAlchemy, Linux, Bootstrap, Salesforce, Facebook API, Git

 **2007-2010: Hanoar Haoved vehalomed**
 - Role: Management of non-formal education activities